-“Revenge cheating is never right for a relationship or a person.
+“Taking revenge on cheating husband/wife/partner is never right for a relationship or a person.
 Two wrongs can never make a right.
 You’re already struggling to come to terms with being cheated on, and now you’d have twice as many issues and concerns to address.
+How is that going to not be a hurdle or an additional burden?

-“How is that going to not be a hurdle or an additional burden?
-Trust is, of course, the first casualty when cheating happens.
-And when both partners cheat, there are bound to be major trust issues that you may not even be able to recover from.
+“Trust is, of course, the first casualty when cheating happens.
+And when both partners cheat, these trust issues and deeply hurt feelings can amplify manifold and the cracks in your bond may become too wide to repair.
 If you choose to reconcile, you and your partner will now have to start from scratch, which often isn’t easy,” says Pooja.

 5. It might make you feel worse about yourself

 As Pooja points out, “It’s an expression of negative emotions such as anger, frustration, helplessness, and powerlessness.
 There can be better and more creative ways to express these emotions.”
 So if you’re trying to figure out how to treat an ex that cheated on you, perhaps you don’t need to treat them anyway.
 In our opinion, the best thing to do is to use the no-contact rule.

 6. Communication shall set you free

-Though it’ll be hard, try to not raise your voices and hold the judgment.
+Even if you really want to get back at him/her, there are other ways.
+Instead of doing exactly what they did, make sure you have an honest conversation about it.
+Though it’ll be hard, try to not raise your voice and hold the judgment.
 Approach the conversation with a respectful attitude and be focused on coming to a solution, or at least figuring out what you can do going forward.

 Related Reading: An Expert Tells Us What Goes In The Mind Of A Cheating Man